Ad-hoc one-off advertising seldom bears fruit

 I tried ______ advertising once; it didn’t work

 Ads have a lot of power, especially when done right.
 They’re the reason we buy diamond engagement rings, use mouthwash, and shower every day, sometimes more than once.
-And the campaigns that made these thing cultural norms weren’t just one and done; they were hammered down far and wide until people accepted them as normal and expected.
+And the campaigns that made these cultural norms weren’t just one and done; they were hammered down far and wide until people accepted them as normal and expected.

-Because of this, you can’t measure the effectiveness of advertising from a single experiment.
+Because of this, you can’t measure the effectiveness of advertising from a single one-off experiment.
 “I tried a radio ad once.
 I spent $300 and got nothing back.”
 It’s something that we hear a lot.
 And we don’t disagree that your experience is true.
 But there are a lot of variables that could have made it ineffective, such as:

 - Does your target audience typically listen to the radio?